Skip to main content

 The only pricing calculator that prices around your marketplace fees

-There are two traps that make sellers underprice.
-The first is **confusing markup with margin**: a 50% markup on a $10 item is $15 — but that's a 33% gross margin, not 50%.
+Two traps make sellers underprice.
+The first is confusing markup with margin: a 50% markup on a product costing 10 is a price of 15 — but that's a 33% gross margin, not 50%.
 The same number means two different things, and pricing off the wrong one quietly costs you.
-The second, bigger trap is **ignoring fees in the price math**: if you want a 25% net margin and your channel takes 15%, naive math (cost ÷ (1 − 25%)) lands at $13.33 — which after the 15% fee nets only ~10%, not 25%.
+The second, bigger trap is ignoring fees in the price math: if you want a 25% net margin and your channel takes 15%, naive math (cost ÷ (1 − 25%)) lands at a price of 13.33 — which after the 15% fee nets only ~10%, not 25%.

-The fix is to isolate the fee term and solve for it.
-The correct price is **(cost + fixed fees + shipping) ÷ (1 − target margin − fee rate)**.
-At a $10 cost, a 25% target, and a 15% fee, that's $16.67 — and at $16.67 you genuinely net 25% after the fee.
+The fee gross-up is the fix.
+The correct price is (cost + fixed fees + shipping) ÷ (1 − target margin − fee rate).
+At a cost of 10, a 25% target, and a 15% fee, that's a price of 16.67 — and at 16.67 you genuinely net 25% after the fee.
 This tool does that automatically and shows you the realized margin so you can verify it equals your target.

-One thing we deliberately leave out: **sales tax / VAT / GST**.
-You collect it from the buyer and remit it — it isn't your money and isn't a cost, so building it into the price math (as some tools do) distorts your margin.
+Sales tax excluded — correctly.
+One thing we deliberately leave out: sales tax / VAT / GST.
+You collect it from the buyer and remit it — it isn't your money and isn't a cost, so building it into the price math distorts your margin.
 Channel fee data is verified as of 2026-05-29.
 Once you have a price, verify the full economics in our channel-specific profit calculators.

 How it works